paramothers/docs/JavaScriptAndWebTechnologies/nodejs/nodestudy.md

 1. **First Class Function** - a anonymouse function can be assigned to a variable

 2. **Immediate execute function**, it create new variable scope

 3. **Closure **- function passed as parameter to a function or return from a function.

+4. **Higher Order function** - a function accept another function as argument
-4. Object Literal
+5. Object Literal

-5.
+6.

 `The Node.js platform allows developers to easily separate code.
 So there are many modules are there. most of time, as a developer has to orchestrate appropriate module for complete a project`